fennecstudio/x-tkn-js/README.md

 ## revokeToken(tokenId)
-The `revokeToken` method explicity revokes a token ensuring that any future attempts to redeem it will fail.
+The `revokeToken` method explicit revokes a token ensuring that any future attempts to redeem it will fail.

 **PARAMETERS**